OlivierLD/raspberry-coffee/NMEA-Mux-Other-Clients/src/main/web/README.md

 A basic html page - for test - can be hosted by the same NodeJS server, once the NodeJS server is started, reach `http://localhost:9876/data/wsconsole.html` from a browser.

+## A Single Page Web App, NMEA over WebSockets
+Based on the exact same structure (same servers as above), try to reach `http://localhost:9876/data/console/ws.console.html` from a browser.
+It consumes the NMEA sentences coming through a WebSocket client, and computes the celestial data, based on the UTC time read from the RMC sentences.